Looking for support or more tips from our Friends in the Fight community? Join our Facebook Group!

 Here are five chronic illness specific tips for navigating the COVID-19 outbreak:

-PICC lines, central lines, glucose monitors, ports, and other medical devices already increase our risk for infection, and many of us are feeling extra anxiety around these often vulnerable devices.
+PICC lines, glucose monitors, ports, feeding tubes, and other medical devices already increase our risk for infection, and many of us are feeling extra anxiety around these often vulnerable devices.
 As you move through public places, we recommend taking extra precaution to keep exit sites, lines, and medical devices clean, safe, and secure.

-If you are living with a PICC Line, PICCPerfect® PICC Line Covers may be a good solution for you.
+If you are living with a PICC, PICCPerfect® PICC Line Covers may be a good solution for you.
 Its advanced fabric includes antimicrobial silver ion technology and moisture-wicking to ensure your PICC line stays clean and dry.
+For feeding tubes, learn more about securement products that can keep your stoma safe.

 This is a very stressful time for our community.
 As you take physical precautions, we hope you will also take time to check in with your mental health and seek out support as you need it.
 Everyone’s needs and anxieties are different, but it’s important to recognize that this may be a time of high stress where may you need additional support.

-We encourage you to check out Mighty Well founder and CEO’s mental health strategies as well as our top 5 tips to help you find light in times of darkness.
+We encourage you to check out our self-care strategies as well as our top 5 tips to help you find light in times of darkness.
 Remember, your Friends in the Fight are always here for you.

-Many of the medications we take to care for our conditions long term, like Prednisone for example, further suppress our immune systems.
+Many of the medications we take to care for our conditions long-term may further suppress our immune systems.
 Though most rheumatologists do not recommend stopping medications or changing doses, it is important to check in with your physicians about best practices during this time.
 Let them know how you are feeling, and ask them about specific steps you can take to maintain your health.
 They know your case and will be able to make recommendations unique to you.
 Most doctors are offering telemedicine during this time, to ensure that you get the care you need without risking exposure.

 I work in healthcare of elderly so risk for them.
 Im 64.
 With heart disease so 2nd risk myslef.
 So im in constant.
 Fear